Designing a Machine Learning-Driven, Cross-Hardware Emulator for Noisy Quantum Computers with Gate-Based Protocols: Abstract

 \section{Abstract}

 Quantum computer emulators model the behavior and error rates of specific quantum processors.
-Without accurate noise models in these emulators, it is challenging for users to optimize and debug executable quantum programs prior to running them on the quantum device, as device-specific noise is not properly accounted for.
-To overcome this challenge, we introduce a general protocol to approximate device-specific emulators without requiring pulse-level control.
-By applying machine learning to data obtained from gate set tomography, we construct a device-specific emulator by predicting the noise model input parameters that best match the target device.
+Without accurate noise models in these emulators, it is challenging for users to optimize and debug executable quantum programs prior to running them on the quantum computer, as device-specific noise is not properly accounted for.
+To overcome this challenge, we design a machine learning (ML)-driven approach to construct approximate device-specific emulators that applies to different hardware platforms.
+We apply supervised ML on a pre-generated library containing simulated gate set tomography training data.
+The ML model then analyses gate set tomography data from a target quantum computer to predict its noise model, which is in turn used to construct the device-specific emulator.
 We demonstrate the effectiveness of our protocol’s emulator in estimating the unitary coupled cluster energy of the H$_2$ molecule and compare the results with those from actual quantum hardware.
-Remarkably, our noise model captures device noise with high accuracy, achieving a mean absolute difference of just 0.3\% in expectation value relative to the state-vector simulation.
+Remarkably, our noise model captures device noise with high accuracy, achieving a percentage relative error of just 0.128\% in expectation value relative to the actual quantum hardware.
+Importantly, we show that even without access to pulse-level control, noise from the quantum computer can nonetheless be characterized and independently validated by our protocol.